 Lisa works directly with the administration of the puppy program as well as the support of training of our puppies throughout Metro Vancouver.
 Lisa started as a volunteer with us in 1996 and she says work at PADS is very fulfilling and challenging, and she loves watching the dogs communicate, whether it’s with humans or other dogs.
 If Lisa were an Assistance Dog, she would be released for dog distraction, since we have way too many cute dogs.

 Tara’s been with PADS for nearly ten years in a variety of capacities: staff, puppy-raiser, breeder-caretaker, etc. and is currently raising the sweet Miss Cadence.
-She teaches puppy kindergarten to our newest recruits (human and canine) on Tuesday evenings, and loves helping our volunteers as they begin their journeys with their little pups.
-If Tara were an Assistance Dog, she would definitely be released for distractibility – though it makes her great at rolling with the punches we invariably throw her way.
+She teaches puppy kindergarten to our newest recruits (human and canine) on Monday and Tuesday evenings, and loves helping our volunteers as they begin their journeys with their little pups.

 Training Program Manager